mrommel/Colony/README.md

 - add beach-se-sw-nw texture

 ## Bugs
-- [Defect] axeman can walk on the water - cannot reproduce
+- [Defect] axeman can walk on the water / ship can cross land - cannot reproduce
+- [Defect] river should end at first ocean - general tile bug
 - [Defect] dialogs have wrong display levels
 - [Defect] dialogs not centered in landscape mode
-- [Defect] river should end at first ocean
-- [Defect] Coins in level 1&2
+- [Defect] no coins in level 1&2
 - [Defest] objects are visible until first move of unit
 - [Defect] city banner is on top of ???

 ## Done
+- color areas in civ color
+- civ specific city names
+- add city screen
 - pirates only follow units in sight
 - add zone of control to map and also display it
 - reefs as obstacles